 To avoid concentration risk, credit exposures to individual customers, counterparties and industry sectors are carefully managed and monitored by the use of limits.
-The Management Committee is responsible for the portfolio management of risk concentrations.
+The Risk Committee and Risk Management Committee are responsible for the portfolio management of risk concentrations.
 Approval authorities are delegated to the Group's Executive Credit Committee, Credit Committee and other lending officers.
 The Executive Credit Committee is also responsible for the review and approval of the largest credit exposure.
-Actual credit exposures, including on- and off-balance sheet exposures, limits and asset quality are regularly monitored and controlled by the Credit Execution Department by keeping a central liability record for each group of related counterparties and are subject to checks by the internal audit function.
+Actual credit exposures, including on- and off-balance sheet exposures, limits and asset quality are regularly monitored and controlled by the Risk Management Department by keeping a central liability record for each group of related counterparties and are subject to checks by the internal audit function.